gamedevlabs/thesis-supervision/README.md

 - user reviews and review summaries
 - developer-provided descriptions and feature lists

-As a baseline representation, the research initially adopts the ten game aspects defined in SPARC, which provide a structured framework for describing game characteristics.
+As a baseline representation, the research initially adopts the ten game aspects defined in [SPARC], which provide a structured framework for describing game characteristics.
 These aspects serve as the starting point for embedding construction and evaluation.

 The embeddings are generated using modern natural language processing techniques, including transformer-based language models applied to textual game data.
 Additional structured metadata may be incorporated through feature engineering and combined with text embeddings to produce a unified representation of each game.